idrinth-thalui/core/dialogue/idrinthFollowerGiftsIdle.md

 - Thank you for the vine, I'll enjoy it.
 - It's weird that you would part with a good vintage like this!

+## Healing Potion

+- I'm grateful you want to keep me alive!
+- I'll return the favor soon!

+## Mead

+- Ah, some fine liquor, I'll have it with dinner!
+- Not my favourite, but I'll enjoy the mead none the less.